awangque/office/README.md

 ✅ Permitted
 - Use the system for business operations
--Access features based on subscription or granted access -Manage company data within the platform
+- Access features based on subscription or granted access
+- Manage company data within the platform

 ❌ Not Permitted
--Access, copy, or distribute the source code
+- Access, copy, or distribute the source code
--Resell or redistribute the system
+- Resell or redistribute the system
--Reverse engineer or attempt to replicate the architecture -Host or deploy this system independently without permission
+- Reverse engineer or attempt to replicate the architecture
+- Host or deploy this system independently without permission

 Copyright (c) 2025-2026 Awg Que